Wallis and Futuna: Education

 There is also an agricultural high school.

 Healthcare

-As of 2018, yaws was endemic in the area, but cases were not being reported to the WHO eradication programme.
+As of 2018, yaws was endemic in the area, but cases were not being reported to the WHO eradication program.

 Healthcare is available free of charge in two hospitals on Uvea and Futuna islands.
 There are also three dispensaries.

 Environment

 Deforestation is a major concern in the region as only small portions of the original forests remain due to the continued use of wood as the main source of fuel.
 Consequently, the mountainous terrain of Futuna has become prone to erosion.
-There are no permanent settlements on Alofi due to the lack of natural freshwater resources, and the presence of infertile soil on the islands of Uvea and Futuna further reduces the agricultural productivity.
+There are no permanent settlements on Alofi due to the lack of natural freshwater resources, and the presence of infertile soil on the islands of Uvea and Futuna further reduces agricultural productivity.

+Sport

+Wallis and Futuna competes in the Pacific Games.
+Volleyball and rugby union are popular in the territory, with several rugby players going on to play for the France national rugby union team.